Betrayal in the Bible: 4 Tips to Find Healing from Betrayal

 Healing from Betrayal

-Healing from betrayal is a difficult journey.
-When we experience betrayal, it seems in order to process the hurt and disbelief we go over the situation many times in our thoughts and in conversations with others.
+When we experience betrayal, we process the hurt and disbelief by repeating the situation in our thoughts and conversations with others.

 Betrayal hovers over our emotions threatening to isolate us and consume our identity.
 But when our identity is in Christ, we have a great defender.
 Jesus guides us to His great love and restores our confidence in who we are.